Auh3b/immap-migration-dashboard/docs/README.md

 This application extends existing carto code which has extensively been [documented](https://docs.carto.com).
 This directory contains documentation of extended front-end mechanics of this application.

+The application also uses [Material UI 4](https://v4.mui.com/) for styling.

 The topics include:

 - [Layers](./layer.md)